 North South North West Statewide

-For patients with known or suspected inflammatory spinal conditions.
+Patients with known or suspected inflammatory spinal conditions

-Inflammatory back pain is usually insidious in onset at age <40 and associated with stiffness which is worse in the morning >30 minutes and after rest, and improved with exercise.
+Inflammatory back pain is usually insidious in onset at age <45 and associated with nocturnal pain, stiffness which is worse in the morning > 30 minutes and after rest, and improved with exercise.

 - Worsening of disability

 - Difficulty with employment.

 - Advice and long-term monitoring required regarding axial mobility and appropriate exercise programs

 Paediatric patients should be referred to paediatric clinic for initial assessment.